v4rakh/ts3web/README.md

 ### Release
 * Set a date in the `CHANGELOG.md` file
-* Build the docker image from the project home with `docker build -t varakh/ts3web:latest -f docker/Dockerfile .` and publish it
+* Build the docker image from the project home with `docker build -t varakh/ts3web:latest -t varakh/ts3web:<releaseTag> -f docker/Dockerfile .` and publish it
 * Tag the release git commit and create a new release in the VCS web interface

 ### Helpers